sxw022020/BookMyHotel-Backend/Notes.md

             }
         }
       ```
-    - It is typically used to inject configuration properties or other values into Spring-managed beans
+    - It is typically used to inject configuration properties or other values into Spring-managed beans.

+stop: Stay entity